josheverett/rekwire/README.md

       // Do something interesting with `data`.

       $('.btn').click(function () {
+        var el = this,
-        var args = arguments;
+            args = arguments;

         rekwire('derp').done(function () {
-          derp.handleButtonClick.apply(this, args);
+          derp.handleButtonClick.apply(el, args);
         });
       });
     });

-The major benefit to this approach is that code that is only required under certain conditions (e.g. user clicks a button) is never loaded if those conditions are never met.
+The major benefit to this approach is that any code that is only required under certain conditions (e.g. user clicks a button) is never loaded if those conditions are never met.